-During the 1960s when the slot car craze was in full swing the United States could rightfully be considered the center of the slot car universe, fast forward 50 years and Italy along with Spain can be described as one of the centers of multi-polar slot car world, with flexi and retro racing centered in the United States, Eurosport in Eastern Europe, 1/32 and 1/24 Scale Racing in Italy and Spain with a strong push for composite chassied LMP racing in Germany and 1/32 racing in the United Kingdom.
-The slot car scene is of course is more diverse than that with scale racing taking place in the Pacific Northwest and Flexi racing in Spain but each type of racing has a distinct center of gravity.
-In this article we will attempt to travel this multi-polar world stopping at various spots to discover the richness that makes up our hobby.
-Our travels won't be complete without additional input from racers around the world.
+During the 1960s when the slot car craze was in full swing the United States could rightfully be considered the center of the slot car universe, fast forward 50 years and Italy along with Spain can be described as one of the centers of multi-polar slot car world, with flexi and retro racing centered in the United States, Eurosport in Eastern Europe, 1/32 and 1/24 Scale Racing in Italy and Spain with a strong push for composite chassis LMP racing in Germany and 1/32 Scalextric racing in the United Kingdom.
+The slot car scene is of course is more diverse than that with scale racing taking place in the Pacific Northwest of the United States and Flexi racing in Spain but each type of racing has a distinct center of gravity.
+In this article we will attempt to travel this multi-polar slot car world stopping at various spots to discover the richness that makes up our hobby.
+Our travels won't be complete without additional input from racers around the world which can be sent to email@example.com.

 In 1998 a resident slot car club, Slotmasters was formed.
 The club with it's 50+ members races mostly 1/32 scale cars with club nights on Wednesday and Friday.
-The raceway has twice hosted the Australian Scale Model Nationals in 2012 and 2015 and in late September the the raceway will play host to the annual Australian Plafit Championship for 1/32, 1/24 and 1/27 scale cars using the Japanese manufacturer's chassis..
+The raceway has twice hosted the Australian Scale Model Nationals in 2012 and 2015 and in late September the raceway will play host to the annual Australian Plafit Championship for 1/32, 1/24 and 1/27 scale cars using the Japanese manufacturer's chassis and sponsored by Ace Hobbies of Australia, the importer of Plafit in Australia since 1994.
+Ace Hobbies also produce truer to scale clear lexan bodies.

 Between the early 60s and 1981 in Australia, tin top motor racing had been a competition between Ford, Holden (GM local build) and Chrysler, with loyal followers for each.